T. P. Lahane: Academic career

 He pioneered advanced phacoemulsification technology within the government sector of Maharashtra so that every patient could take the benefit of the latest techniques of surgery.
 He has also reached all remote places within Maharashtra through surgical camps to treat patients who are unable to travel to hospital for their ailment.
 He was promoted to the position of Joint Director in 2017.

 Other positions

 Around 2018, Lahane was the program leader of Cataract free Maharashtra project and deputy director of DMER.

 At present he is Director, Medical Education & Research, State of Maharashtra, India.

 On 1 July 2021, he retired from government service of Maharashtra state's Medical education department.

 Awards

 Lahane has won several awards for his work, including Athwale Purskar, Karweer Jivan Gaurav Purskar, Utkarsh Krutdnyata Purskar, Latur Gaurav Purskar, Dr. Mulay Smruti Purskar, Dr. DaljeetSinngh Suvarnpadak, Lifetime achievement award, Giants International award and others.

 In 2008, Lahane was awarded Padma Shri award in 2008, the 4th highest civilian award in India.

 In 2022, he won the Shahu Award.

+Controversies

+A probe by a committee constituted by the Dean of Grant Medical College found Lahane to be guilty of performing 698 surgeries without government authorisation.
+The probe was initiated following an indefinite strike by resident doctors at the Grant Medical College in Mumbai against Lahane, and then head of department, Dr. Ragini Parekh in May 2023.
+The resident doctors alleged that the duo had created an unpleasant working environment and denied the resident doctors opportunities to operate.
+A previous probe had also found Lahane's son, Sumeet Lahane, to have performed surgeries at the hospital, despite not having held an official position.
+Sumeet Lahane has also been tainted with allegations of abusive behaviour towards resident doctors; he allegedly attempted to threaten and manipulate resident doctors into withdrawing their complaint against their father..